wp-plugins/dd-roles/readme.txt

 == Changelog ==

+= 1.1 =
+* Total saving with Ajax
+* usability improvement
+* save roles made with dd roles in array
+* Read the Upgrade notice to keep earlier made roles

 = 1.0 =
 * Add plugin live

 == Upgrade notice ==

+= 1.1 =
+Because of an improvement you need to do the following steps:
+* Upgrade plugin
+* Deactivate plugin
+* Activate plugin

 The current version of DD Roles requires WordPress 3.3 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.